by Miranda Cichy

 “Pictures are waxworks beside the passionate mobility of the living bird” (19), wrote Baker in The Peregrine.
 Words can be too.
 Ankylosing spondylitis.
 I learned the phrase with the same blankness with which I’d first read plover.
 I used it in my first MA essay, which I wrote on The Peregrine: on Baker’s obsession with birds, his literary aims.
 When I mentioned the passage where Baker “crawl[s] across stubble and dry plough”, I wrote that “such images are both less and more heroic when you imagine the author as he was: large, myopic, and arthritic.”

-I live now, as Baker did, in the east of England.
-I love the landscape for its expanse; for the heaviness of the clouds hanging above the water; for the endless rise and fall of the estuary banks, like lungs; for the glittering mud.
+Anyway, I live now, as Baker did.
+I love the landscape here for its expanse; for the heaviness of the clouds hanging above the water; for the endless rise and fall of the estuary banks, like lungs; for the glittering mud.
 For the godwits, curlews, plover (of which I know, now, there are several types) and sometimes the peregrines, when I am lucky – although we are already so much luckier than Baker ever imagined.

 I love the east also for its flatness: for giving me the opportunity to walk, on the days the pain is not at its worst.
 I spent August and September away from the estuary, a lot of it on the sofa.
 Having always lived an outdoor life, I watched with desperation as the outside become the backyard, or what I could see of it: the bindweed choking the brambles, the block of sunlight flooding the sweet-peas.
 Some days the world is shrunk to one floor level.
 Some days it shrinks to my laptop: to self-diagnosis, self-prognosis, self-pity.